 “Cor Ten (In Key)” sends a warm welcome with its instrumental opening, letting the initial sounds slowly unfold.
 The piano unobtrusive flows along the entire track from improvisation to a repetitive pattern, shifting the balance of the composition but still leaving moments to become saturated, respecting the stylistic spirit of the 1998 album.

 With “Ekko (in Key)”, the introduction of further instruments such as the violin facilitates the dialogue’s continued evolution, highlighting Gonzales’ skills as a “sad music genius” – one of which is knowing when to add new layers of sound to further emphasise an emotional twist.
 The way this transforms the track’s pace is also rather fascinating.
-The tension, built-in sounds in the original work, seems to simmer down with the added instrumentality, creating meditative suspense.
+The tension in the original work seems to simmer down with the added instrumentality, creating meditative suspense.
 Similarly, when Hawtin’s composition leans towards a more atmospheric one, Gonzales’ sonic input at times contrasts, drawing on that atmosphere to escalate it to another realm.

 “Converge (In Key)” has been hit by a message of hope, through the transition from dark to semi-light motifs.
 Gonzales enhances the condition with angelic playbacks and nervous piano play, which accompanies the composition until its conclusion.